denizkayserilioglu/projects/README.md

 # Deniz Kayserilioglu's Data Science Projects

 Welcome to my GitHub repository!
-This repository showcases my data science projects using Python, R, and SQL.
+This repository showcases my data science projects using Python.
 These projects were completed during my studies, and two of them involve real-time data from companies, providing solutions to their business problems.

 ## Skills
 - Programming Language: Python
 - Data Analysis and Visualization
-- Machine Learning
+- Machine LearningCancel changes
 - Statistical Modeling
 - Problem Solving and Critical Thinking